allexradu/Google_Bot/README.md

 Place it on a directory c:\driver and update your path variable to include this driver.

+To update your path variable go to Start > Search "Control Panel" > Search "Path" > Edit environment variables for your account > Path > And copy the path your placwe your driver like:

+C:\driver

+(no backslash at the end)

 Download the driver from the link bellow and make sure it matches your Chrome Version (Check your Google Chrome version by going to Three Dots (top left corner) > Help > About Google Chrome )

 https://chromedriver.chromium.org/downloads